OSTEsayed/OSTE-Meta-Scan/README.md

 # OSTE-Meta-Scanner
 ![Project Logo](OSTEscaner/images/meta.png)
 This project aims to simplify the field of Dynamic Application Security Testing.
-The OSTE meta scanner is a comprehensive web vulnerability scanner that combines multiple DAST scanners, including Nikto Scanner, OWASP ZAP, Nuclei, SkipFish, and Wapiti.
+The OSTE meta scanner is a comprehensive web vulnerability scanner that combines multiple DAST scanners, including Nikto Scanner, ZAP, Nuclei, SkipFish, and Wapiti.

 ## Table of Contents